Analytic pseudo-rotations: Statement of the main theorems

-To prove \cref{main3}, we will first implement the approximation by conjugation method to prove the following new result: \begin{theorem} There is $F\in \Sym^\infty(\A)$ which leaves $\A_0$ invariant, without periodic point and whose order of local emergence of $F|\A_0$ is 2.
-Moreover $F$ is $C^0$-conjugate to an irrational rotation via a conjugacy supported by $\A_0$. \end{theorem} We will give a complete proof of this theorem in \cref{proof of main3}.
-Let us sketch its proof. \begin{proof}[Sketch of proof] The proof follows the same lines as the one of Anosov-Katok, but differs at one point: we will not assume that the map $h_{n+1}$ which pushes forward of the measure on $\Leb_{\T\times \{y\}}$ nearby $\Leb_{\A_0}$, for most $y$.
-Instead, we will take the map $h_{n+1}$ so that for most of the point $y$, the measure of the set of $y'$ such that $h_{n+1*}\Leb_{\T\times \{y'\}}$ is $\epsilon_n$-close to $h_{n+1*}\Leb_{\T\times \{y\}}$ is smaller than some $\exp(-\epsilon^{2-\eta_n})$ for some $\epsilon_n,\eta_n\to 0$, see \cref{figure_emergence} and \cref{neck lace}.
-This lemma is proved using Moser's trick (see \cref{coro moser}) and a combinatorial \cref{coloriage} develloping \cite[Prop 4.2]{BBochi21}. \end{proof} Again we will plug \cref{coro:approx analytic} into this proof to prove of \cref{main3} in \textsection \ref{proof of main3ana}.
+To prove \cref{main3}, we will first implement the approximation by conjugation method to prove the following new result: \begin{theorem} There is $F\in \Sym^\infty(\A_0)$ without periodic points and whose order of local emergence is 2.
+Moreover, $F$ is $C^0$-conjugate to a rotation. \end{theorem} We will give a complete proof of this theorem in \cref{proof of main3}.
+Let us sketch its proof. \begin{proof}[Sketch of proof] The proof follows the same lines as the one of Anosov-Katok, but differs at one point: we will not assume that for most $y\in \I$, the map $h_{n+1}$ pushes forward the measure $\Leb_{\T\times \{y\}}$ to one near $\Leb_{\A_0}$.
+Instead, we will take the map $h_{n+1}$ so that for most of the point $y$, the measure of the set of $y'$ such that $h_{n+1*}\Leb_{\T\times \{y'\}}$ is $\epsilon_n$-close to $h_{n+1*}\Leb_{\T\times \{y\}}$ is smaller than $\exp(-\epsilon^{2-\eta_n}_n)$ for some $\epsilon_n,\eta_n\to 0$, see \cref{figure_emergence} and \cref{neck lace}.
+This lemma is proved using Moser's trick (see \cref{coro moser}) and a combinatorial \cref{coloriage} develloping \cite[Prop 4.2]{BBochi21}. \end{proof} Again, we will plug \cref{coro:approx analytic} into this proof to show of \cref{main3} in \textsection \ref{proof of main3ana}.